rogeriochaves/langstream/README.md

 # 🚙 Roadmap

-- [ ] Add support for OpenAI functions
 - [ ] Add an example for document retrieval using vector search
 - [ ] Add a `filter` function
 - [ ] Add docs for debugging